CharlesIro1125/Java-programming/README.md

 All required implementation from the details provided below has been performed and this can be used as a legacy code for parallel web crawler implementation.

-> To use this code, clone the remote repository into your local repository and open with an IDE of your choice (such as Intellij) from the pom.xml file
+> To use this code, clone the remote repository into your local repository and open with an IDE of your choice (such as IntelliJ) from the pom.xml file
 "/starter/webcrawler/pom.xml".